databoy5000/project-4-client/README.md

 For this, in the `RegisterView(APIView)`, we created the method `new_user_token(self, new_user)` which outputs a 7-day expiry token in the registration's response to `setToken()` in the front-end, which has the user logged directly at registration and pushed to its respective dashboard.

 ### <ins>Front-end</ins>

-For continuity, we decided to stick at the front-end with the features we built in the back-end.

 In general, components support the following standard configuration:
 - updating states with the `useState()` hook to declare variables storing data (e.g. HTTP client responses, primitive data and structural types).
 - `useEffect()` for http client async requests to the back-end enclosed in try/catch blocks.